I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 - The resort’s 65, thatched-roof, multi-bedroom luxury villas are scattered along the coastline.
 While they are hidden among dense foliage (and hardly visible from the beach), they all overlook the Indian Ocean.
 The elegant and sophisticated villas are massive in scale and rank among the world’s largest hotel accommodations.
 They come in several categories, ranging from one-bedroom Crusoe villas to the 9-bedroom private reserve.
 Each villa aims to provide a sort of Robinson Crusoe experience, as it feels as it’s marooned on its own private island, with its own garden and stretch of white sand beach just steps away.
 In keeping with the castaway theme, many villas are built to resemble tree houses.

 - IMHO, Soneva Fushi is the best resort in the world for families with children.
-The phenomenal children’s club, designated ‘The Den’, is nothing less than a spectacular jungle villa and a playground for the imagination, where children can explore a pirate ship, splash in two pools, and even have their own bar (for mocktails).
-The villa also features a lego room, dress-up area, cinema, library, learning area, a music room filled with instruments, and a channel clad in roots, branches and hidden surprises, that leads to gardens filled with flowers, swings and nests tucked into the trees.
+The children’s club, designated ‘The Den’, is nothing less than a spectacular jungle villa and a playground for the imagination, where children can explore a pirate ship, splash in two pools, and even have their own bar (for mocktails).
+The villa also features a lego room, dress-up area, cinema, library, learning area, music room, and a channel clad in roots, branches and hidden surprises, that leads to gardens filled with flowers, swings and nests tucked into the trees.

 - Breakfast, lunch and dinner at Soneva Fushi are stellar culinary experiences, with world-class restaurant, over-the-top settings, impeccable service, and divine food (which wouldn’t be out of place in a Michelin starred gourmet restaurant in a cosmopolitan city).